realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/8-globalization-probabilistic-sufficiency-and-civic-calibration.md

 - most major local ends are usually reachable often enough
 - ordinary disruptions remain mostly bounded
-- complaint exists, but is not the central organizer of life
+- complaint remains real, but does not become the dominant organizing pressure of life
 - shocks are survivable often enough
 - life is recognizably livable for a large share of people, most of the time